HAN-oQo/RL_for_2048/README.md

 Rest algorithms will be supported soon.

-In my opinion, DQN performs better than SAC because 2048 game has small, discrete action space.
+DQN performs better than SAC.
+In my opinion, it is because 2048 game has small, discrete action space.
+But if you have any opinion/tips to improve SAC agent, feel free to contact me.(Issue or email)

 ---